Danira98/Cryptocurrencies/README.md

 ### Overview

-In this project, we are helping Martha convinse her firm named Accountability Accounting to make the decision on investing in cryptocurrencies, and ultimately provide which ones will be worth investing on.
+In this project, we are helping Martha convincse her firm named Accountability Accounting to make the decision on investing in cryptocurrencies, and ultimately provide which ones will be worth investing on.
 We are provided with a dataset of newer,affordable, cryptocurrencies that are worth considering, and we are given the task to create an algorithm that will help us persuade the firm to invest in them.

 ### Purpose